Health of Medical Aids Causing Stress and Frustration

 Health of Medical Aids – Politicians Could Care Less about Your Health

 Recently the Minister of Health, Dr Aaron Motsoaledi casually announced that the situation at public hospitals is not yet at crisis point.
 It is as though politicians see the way things are spiraling downwards, but they seem to care less about it.
-They don’t seem to have any concerns that public hospitals are so understaffed that if you were to arrive there with an emergency, you could die waiting to be attended to.
+They don’t seem to have any concerns that public hospitals are so understaffed.
+So that if you were to arrive there with an emergency, you could die waiting for a doctor.

 The promise of health insurance for all seems just to be a ploy to get your vote.
-While some public hospitals have several patients to one bed, the president of South Africa, Zuma is getting ready to acquire a R4 billion jet that will have a private bedroom suite and bathroom.
+Some public hospitals have several patients to one bed.
+But the president of South Africa is buying a R4 billion jet with a private bedroom suite and bathroom.

 Health of Medical Aids – Specialists and Private Hospitals charge what they Want

 The chief executive of the Board of Healthcare Funders, Humphrey Zokufa, claims that medical schemes are at the risk of collapsing and that they are paying out far more than they are collecting each year.
 He says that some of these schemes are even paying claims from their reserves.
-He blamed specialists and private hospitals who were claiming exorbitant amounts from medical aids.
-He says that private hospitals and specialists have free rein in the country, charging whatever they please, and this is because their prices aren’t regulated.
+Zokufa blamed specialists and private hospitals who were claiming exorbitant amounts from medical aids.
+He says that private hospitals and specialists have free rein in the country.
+They charge whatever they please, and this is because their prices aren’t regulated.

-Zokufa said when you look at private health care expenditure in the last 10 years, you will notice that a big slice of the pie goes to specialists and private hospitals, while other practitioners had to settle for the remains.
+Zokufa referred to private health care expenditure in the last 10 years.
+A big slice of the pie goes to specialists and private hospitals.
+The other practitioners had to settle for the remains.
 Zokufa explained that premiums would automatically go up when schemes paid out more than they collected.

 Elsabé Conradie, general manager of stakeholder relations at the Council for Medical Schemes agreed with this, saying that members bore the brunt of hefty annual increases.
 She claims that the reason medical aid premiums were spiraling out of control is that it is to do with the high prices charged by service providers.